-A minimum efficiency reporting value rating describes how effective an air filter is.
+A minimum efficiency reporting value (MERV) rating describes how efficient an air filter is.
 It’s a ranking system that measures a filter’s success in capturing air pollutants.
-These include dust, debris and other particles that circulate through the air of your home or indoor space.
+These include dust, debris and other particles that circulate through your home or indoor space’s air.
 A general rule of thumb: filters with lower MERV ratings only catch larger particles, while those with higher ratings catch both large and small particles.
 Why is this distinction important?
 The ideal filters capture the smallest of air pollutants, those not seen by the naked eye–as small as 0.3 microns.

 MERV 8: Is It Good Enough?

 To answer this question, it helps to break down the entire MERV scale into smaller ranges.
-MERV 8 filters fall into the second range of MERV rankings 5-8.
+MERV 8 filters fall into the second range: 5-8.
 These filters are considered better for residential use.
 Because MERV 8 is at the high end of what’s deemed better for homes, it may be tempting to choose a MERV 8 air filter.
-After all, it’s generally less expensive than higher rated filters.
+After all, it’s generally less expensive than higher-rated filters.

 However, it’s a bit more complicated than that.
 MERV 8 filters aren’t the ideal recommendation, rather they serve as a baseline of adequate indoor residential filtration.

 Note that the MERV 5-8 range can only capture air pollutants that are 3.0 microns or larger.
-As a result, MERV 8 filter captures mid-level particles such as aerosol sprays, mold, and dust.
+As a result, MERV 8 filters capture mid-size particles such as aerosol sprays, mold and dust.
 For most homes, this isn’t nearly enough.
 Harmful viruses and bacteria will still circulate through your home, as well as smoke and other forms of air pollution.

-When MERV 8 filters and below aren’t good enough, then what are the other options?
-MERV 9-12 filters are a step up, are considered superior residential air filters and capture particles as small as 1.0 micron.
-However, to truly ensure clean air, MERV 13-16 filters are considered the ideal for indoor spaces.
+If MERV 8 filters and below aren’t good enough, then what are the other options?
+MERV 9-12 filters are a step up, considered superior residential air filters and capture particles as small as 1.0 microns in size.
+However, to truly ensure clean healthy air, MERV 13-16 filters are considered ideal for indoor spaces.

 These filters can capture particles as small as 0.3 microns.
-This means air filters with MERV ratings between 13 and 16 capture particles that are up to ten times smaller than what a MERV 8 filter is capable of.
+This means air filters with MERV ratings between 13 and 16 capture particles that are up to 10 times smaller than what a MERV 8 filter is capable of.
 These particles include things like bacteria, viruses and smoke–a distinctive difference in the air quality of your home.
-Higher rated filters are also more effective at catching the larger particles like mold spores, dust and pollen, making them the better option overall.
+Higher-rated filters are also more effective at catching the larger particles like mold spores, dust and pollen, making them the better option overall.

 Install the Right Air Filter

-Your air filter is crucial to the health, cleanliness and wellbeing of your indoor space and occupants.
-We often overlook indoor air quality, the air circulating within our homes has a significant impact on our health.
-And cleaner air–depends on air filters.
+Your home air filter is crucial to the health, cleanliness and wellbeing of your indoor space and occupants.
+We often overlook indoor air quality, yet the air circulating within our homes has a significant impact on our health.
+And cleaner air depends on air filters.